Scott M. McLennan

 1. Mars Mission Support and Research

-Professor McLennan is a member of the science teams for the 2003 Mars Exploration Rover mission (Opportunity), the 2011 Mars Science Laboratory mission (Curiosity) and the 2018 InSight Lander mission.
+Professor McLennan is a member of the science teams for the 2011 Mars Science Laboratory mission (Curiosity rover) and the 2018 InSight Lander mission in the role of participating scientist.
+He is also on two instrument teams (PIXL and SuperCam) for the Mars2020 Perseverance rover mission.
 His role is to support mission planning and operations and to carry out research using the most recently returned data from Mars.
-He is also on two instrument teams (PIXL and SuperCam) for the upcoming Mars2020 rover mission and is part of the science team for the proposed SCIM Mars dust sample return mission that is being developed by the BoldlyGo Institute, a not-for-profit private enterprise.
-Professor McLennan was a participating scientist on the 2001 Mars Odyssey Gamma Ray Spectrometer experiment until that instrument stopped collecting useful data in 2008.
+Professor McLennan formerly was a participating scientist on the 2003 Mars Exploration Rover (Spirit and Opportunity rovers) mission and 2001 Mars Odyssey Gamma Ray Spectrometer experiment.
 He has supervised a number student and post-doctoral collaborators on these missions.

 2. Sedimentary Geochemistry on Mars

-Chemical analyses of surface rocks (especially sedimentary rocks) and soils returned during the Viking, Pathfinder, Spirit, Opportunity, Phoenix and Curiosity missions, coupled with mineralogical and chemical data from a variety of orbital missions, provide important constraints on the geological history of Mars.
+Chemical analyses of surface rocks (especially sedimentary rocks) and soils returned during the Viking, Pathfinder, Spirit, Opportunity, Phoenix, Curiosity and Perseverance missions, coupled with mineralogical and chemical data from a variety of orbital missions, provide important constraints on the geological history of Mars.
 Professor McLennan is currently carrying out research to evaluate these results in terms of crustal evolution and the various “source-to-sink” sedimentary processes that may have operated at the Martian surface during its history.

-The origin, composition and evolution of planetary crusts remains a long-standing research interest of Professor McLennan, most recently summarized in the book (with S. R. Taylor), Pla netary Crusts: Their Composition, Origin, and Evolution (Cambridge), which won the Geoscience Information Society's 2010 Award for Best Reference Work.
-With the expected arrival of the InSight Lander at the surface of Mars in November 2018, Professor McLennan will begin working with InSight heat flow and seismic data, coupled with orbital Gamma Ray Spectroscopy from the 2001 Mars Odyssey mission, to refine models for the composition of the Martian crust and mantle and place the findings into the broader context of better understanding the nature and evolution of terrestrial planets.
+The origin, composition and evolution of planetary crusts remains a long-standing research interest of Professor McLennan, summarized in the book (with S. R. Taylor), Planetary Crusts: Their Composition, Origin, and Evolution (Cambridge), which won the Geoscience Information Society's 2010 Award for Best Reference Work.
+With the arrival of the InSight Lander at the surface of Mars in November 2018, Professor McLennan was selected as a Participating Scientist on that mission and been working with InSight geophysical data, coupled with orbital Gamma Ray Spectroscopy from the 2001 Mars Odyssey mission, to refine models for the composition of the Martian crust and mantle and to place the findings into the broader context of better understanding the nature and evolution of terrestrial planets and exoplanets.

 Zhao*, Y.-Y. S., McLennan, S. M., Jackson, A. W. and Karunatillake, S. (2018) Photochemical controls on chlorine and bromine geochemistry at the Martian surface.
 Earth Planet.
 Sci.
 Lett.
 497, 102-112.